isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2015-12-01-post-biblioasia-oct-dec-2015.md

 date: 2015-10-01T00:00:00.000Z
 breadcrumb: Oct-Dec 2015
 permalink: /vol-11/issue-3/oct-dec-2015/
+variant: markdown
 ---
 Opium-smoking, gambling, prostitution and triad activities were common in Singapore in the 19th and early 20th centuries.
-In this issue, we examine the seedy side of Singapore’s past through the lens of “Crime, Vice & Punishment”.
+In this issue, we examine the seedy side of Singapore’s past through the lens of “Crime, Vice &amp; Punishment”.

 <img src="/images/Vol-11-issue-3/Vol11_Iss3.jpg">

 **[Director’s Note](/vol-11/issue-3/oct-dec-2015/director-note)**

-**[Coolies, Triads and Pimps: Chinatown in Former Times](/vol-11/issue-3/oct-dec-2015/coolies)**<br>The Chinatown of yesteryear was a thriving hotbed of crime and secret societies. *Lim Tin Seng* unveils its less glamorous history. [(PDF)](/files/pdf/vol-11/issue-3/v11-issue3_Coolies-Pimps.pdf)
+**[Triads, Coolies, and Pimps: Chinatown in Former Times](/vol-11/issue-3/oct-dec-2015/coolies)**<br>The Chinatown of yesteryear was a thriving hotbed of crime and secret societies. *Lim Tin Seng* unveils its less glamorous history. [(PDF)](/files/pdf/vol-11/issue-3/v11-issue3_Coolies-Pimps.pdf)

 **[Desperate Housewives: The Lure of Chap Ji Kee](/vol-11/issue-3/oct-dec-2015/housewives)**<br>Chap Ji Kee has been famously called the “housewives opium”. *Janice Loo* traces its rise and subsequent decline. [(PDF)](/files/pdf/vol-11/issue-3/v11-issue3_Desperate-Housewives.pdf)